 Thanks to Dr. Rani Abbasi, Columbia Fertility Associates.

-MOST POPULAR: About Sperm ($5.99, 37 pages, 2017) — including questions to ask before choosing a bank, a spotlight on four banks and a comparison chart of more than 10 banks on policy and price (including website links).
+MOST POPULAR: About Sperm ($5.99, 40 pages, 2018) — including questions to ask before choosing a bank, a spotlight on four banks and a comparison chart of 11 banks on policy and price (including website links).
 NEW in 2018: three pages of insights from our 2017 Choice Mom survey about how we answering the ‘daddy’ question.